Harald Turner: Nazi party and SS career

 In December 1943, Turner was appointed Deputy Chief of the Race and Settlement Main Office at SS headquarters in Berlin, under SS-Obergruppenführer Richard Hildebrandt.
 At the end of January 1944, he was granted the rank of Generalleutnant of the Waffen-SS.

 Dismissal, capture, trial and execution

 In July 1944, when speaking at the SS-Junker School at Bad Tölz, Turner made derogatory remarks about Reichsleiter Martin Bormann and about the relationship between the Party and the SS.
 On 19 August 1944, he was placed on leave and, on 5 September, was relieved of his position at SS headquarters and was sent to the front.
 At the end of the war in Europe, Turner was captured by the British as a prisoner of war and was extradited to Yugoslavia in October 1946.
-Turner stood trial for war crimes before a military court in Belgrade between 27 February and 3 March 1947, was found guilty and executed by hanging on 9 March.
+Turner stood trial for war crimes before a military court in Belgrade between 27 February and 3 March 1947, was found guilty and executed on 9 March.